import torch

 """

-that the feature tensor is BATCH FIRST
+expected that the feature tensor is **BATCH FIRST**

 Args:

 features (torch.Tensor): Features tensor to be flattened.
-It is assumed that this tensor is BATCH FIRST.
+It is assumed that this tensor is

 Returns:

-torch.Tensor: Flattened feature tensor of shape (batch_size, -1)
+torch.Tensor: Flattened feature tensor of shape (``batch_size``, -1)

 """